 In the modern terminology “come into being” represents the concept of “awareness”, discovering and manifesting the true ones’s self.

 It also may be tied to the Theravada Buddhist belief that enlightenment is achieved through self-effort.
 Gurdjieff has called this effort ‘super-effort’.
 Someone must push his own limits over and over his own possibilities in order to develop.
 He said, “Super-effort means an effort beyond the effort that is necessary to achieve a given purpose.”

 Gurdjieff also gives a very good example of super-effort.
 “Imagine that I have been walking all day and am very tired.
 The weather is bad, it is raining and cold.
 In the evening I arrive home.
 I have walked, perhaps, twenty-five miles.
 In the house there is supper; it is warm and pleasant.
 But, instead of sitting down to supper, I go out into the rain again and decide to walk another two miles along the road and then return home.
 This would be a super-effort.”
 (Gurdjieff, excerpt from “In Search of the Miraculous” by P. D. Ouspensky, Chapter XVII)

 This is also an important aspect to understand.

-Tarot is an instrument of development and self-development, of discovering and pushing your own boundaries.
+Tarot is an instrument of development and self-development, of discovering and pushing your own boundaries over the edge.